 One of them was Khalid Sheikh Muhammad.

-And by that, we learned about the courier that he didn't use any internet.
+And by that, we learned about the courier, that he didn't use any internet.

 He didn't use any computers of any kind.

-That he compute he communicated only through that courier.
+He communicated only through that courier.

-We got to the courier, we found Bin Laden.
+We got to the courier.

-Well, uh Sean, going back even further to the Afghan jihad, where you had the so-called Arab Afghans showing up.
+Well, Sean, going back even further to the Afghan jihad, where you had the so-called Arab Afghans showing up.

-We we have ISIS guys that the FBI knows about who are already back in the United States.
+We have ISIS guys that the FBI knows about who are already back in the United States.

 Same thing in Canada.